Dream1iner/df_player_mini_micropython/README.md

 You can create multiple folder and name them 01, 02 etc.
 In this case you need to modify next_track() functions.
 In this example next_track() is only working in "root" folder - #1.

+Features/fixes currently in progress:
+  1. issue with not playing after reaching last song in folder
+  2. add folders support